Cisco

 Series C in 2016

 Intersec SA, established in 2004, is a global technology company headquartered in Paris, France, with an additional office in London, UK.
-It specializes in providing real-time, streaming analytics solutions to various sectors, including telecommunications, utilities, manufacturing, financial services, and retail.
+It specializes in providing streaming analytics solutions to various sectors, including telecommunications, utilities, manufacturing, financial services, and retail.
 Intersec's offerings encompass customer base management, location data monetization, fraud management, public safety, IoT analytics, and messaging solutions.
-With a client base of 90 organizations across 40 countries, Intersec's solutions enable the tracking and mapping of nearly one billion connected devices worldwide, 24/7.
-The company's mission-critical communication solutions cover 400 million people globally.
-Recognized by Gartner® as a leading vendor in location intelligence, spatial computing, and telecom data monetization, Intersec prioritizes privacy and regulatory compliance, ensuring it operates in line with the highest standards.
+The company's solutions enable organizations to derive real-time insights from vast amounts of data, helping them to optimize operations, enhance customer experiences, and drive new revenue streams.
+Intersec serves over 90 clients across 40 countries, reaching nearly one billion connected devices and covering over 400 million people with its mission-critical communication solutions.
+Recognized by Gartner as a leading vendor in location intelligence and telecom data monetization, Intersec prioritizes privacy and regulatory compliance, ensuring it operates responsibly worldwide.

 Leaba Semiconductor